BoxingOctopus/knox/README.md

 ![Knox](./knox.png)

-Knox is a Discord bot that deletes messages containing Twitter/X links.
+Knox (READ: "NO X") is a Discord bot that automatically deletes messages containing Twitter/X links in any channel on servers where it is added.

 ## Usage